 Flowers: All native sumac female plants produce panicle flowers (slender, cone) that appeal to many levels of the food web.
-These flowers provide pollen for native insects, which in-turn attracts birds for food.
+These flowers provide pollen for native insects, which in turn attracts birds for food.
 The flowers will also attract butterflies.
 Native sumacs are a host plant for butterfly species, such as the Luna moth, Spring Azure butterfly, and Red-banded Hairstreak.
 While the larger sumacs flower in June-July, Fragrant Sumacs (Rhus aromatica) develop flowers in early spring before the leaves emerge.
-This provides a great option for the wildlife coming out of the Wisconsin’s winter or returning from migrations.
+This provides a great option for the wildlife coming out of Wisconsin’s winter or returning from migrations.

-Fruit (Drupes): Again, native sumac female plants produce fruit in fall that persist into winter.
+Fruit (Drupes): Again, native sumac female plants produce fruit in fall that persists into winter.
 These fuzzy drupes are made of small, red pubescent berries that are an important food source for birds, small mammals, and deer.
-Over 300 species of birds dine on sumac fruit including: ruffed grouse, ring-necked pheasant, eastern phoebe, common crow, northern mockingbird, gray catbird, American robin, wood thrush, hermit thrush, eastern bluebird, and quail.
+Over 300 species of birds dine on sumac fruit including ruffed grouse, ring-necked pheasant, eastern phoebe, common crow, northern mockingbird, gray catbird, American robin, wood thrush, hermit thrush, eastern bluebird, and quail.

 Bark/Stems: Rabbits and squirrels will eat the bark, and deer will browse on both stems and fruits on Rhus sp.
 Remember, these are colonizing/aggressive plants that bounce back.
 Need proof?
-Look all over Wisconsin’s natural landscapes in fall.
+Look all over Wisconsin’s natural landscapes in the fall.
 As with most newly installed plants, we always recommend Deer Protection.
 The Fragrant Sumacs (Rhus aromatica) have been observed as less susceptible to deer browse.

 Pruning: This is an extremely aggressive plant that’s not suited for small landscapes.
 Plant only in sites where it’s permitted to sucker and colonize.
 Should you desire to plant sumac in a formal landscape, you can use native sumacs if you’re willing to control its aggressive growth.
 Or choose a less aggressive, lower-maintenance, and lower-growing alternative for more controlled sites, like Fragrant Sumacs.
-While you’ll lose the height of the native sumacs, you’ll retain many of the ornamental and wildlife value qualities with the lower growing Fragrant Sumacs.
+While you’ll lose the height of the native Sumacs, you’ll retain many of the ornamental and wildlife value qualities with the lower-growing Fragrant Sumacs.

 Cautions: There are many different types of Sumac.
-While we grow and plant native sumac shrubs, there are natural types (i.e Poison Sumac) that look similar.
-With native sumacs, a lemonade-like beverage, high in vitamin C and antioxidants, can be made by steeping Smooth Sumac fruit in hot water.
+While we grow and plant native sumac shrubs, there are natural types (i.e. Poison Sumac) that look similar.
+Native sumacs, a lemonade-like beverage, high in vitamin C and antioxidants, can be made by steeping Smooth Sumac fruit in hot water.
 Don’t get caught using the wrong plants.
 If you don’t see those red berries, it’s best to just leave the plant entirely alone!
 Check out Sumacs: The Good, the Bad & the Beautiful by Mike Yanny.